The WSF Board of Directors continues to work to secure the company’s professional and financial future.

 Greg coordinates and drives WSF production.
 Here he is able to continue his 30 year love affair with theatre, working to build actor capacity and to promote a vision of excellence in community-based theatre.

-Broderic Beard, Associate Producer / Performance & Design / Movement
+Broderic Beard, Artistic Advisor / Performance – Aesthetics – Design

-Julia Reimer, Education & Outreach / YES!
+Julia Reimer, Artistic Advisor / Education & Outreach – YES!
 Project Director

 Julia developed and leads WSF’s primary outreach effort, The YES!
 Project.
 She also advises on artistic and production matters.